 Putting Together the Wooden Christmas Tree Shelf

-Once I had everything cut, I put them together on my counter.
+Once I had everything cut, I started putting the Christmas tree shelves together on my counter.
 I added a little bit of glue to the outside board, held it in place, then used my nail gun to nail them together on a bit of an angle.

 ** Since I used a 1×6 for the bottom shelf, it sticks out 2 inches farther.
 I lined up the side 1×4 with the back side edge.

 Once the two side pieces were on, I nailed down the next shelf.
 I tried to do it on an angle, but a few of the nails popped through so I hammered them back in.
 If you are using screws as Ana recommends, you probably won’t have this problem!